richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 along with the IETF Chair comprise the Internet Engineering Steering Group (IESG).

+Contribution
+: IETF Contributions and RFC Editor Contributions.

+Contributor
+: An individual submitting a Contribution.

 File Transfer Protocol (FTP)
 : An Internet application used to transfer files in a TCP/IP network.